Overview of Wyoming Taxes

 Please enter a valid email

 If you’re looking to lower your annual tax bill, the state of Wyoming would be a good choice for relocation.
 For starters, there’s no state income tax in the Cowboy State.
-But that’s not all Wyoming has going for it.
-The state’s average effective property tax rate is just 0.61%, eighth-lowest in the U.S. Likewise, the state’s average sales tax rate (incorporating state and local rates) is only 5.4%, seventh-lowest nationally.
+But that’s not all that Wyoming has going for it.
+The state’s average effective property tax rate is just 0.61%,ninth-lowest in the U.S. Likewise, the state’s average sales tax rate (incorporating state and local rates) is only 5.36%, seventh-lowest nationally.

-Even Wyoming’s gas tax is lower than average at 24 cents per gallon (the national average for state gas taxes is 29.9 cents per gallon).
-If you are planning on relocating to Wyoming and will be purchasing a home with a mortgage, check out our Wyoming mortgage guide for details on rates and getting a mortgage in the Cowboy State.
+Even Wyoming’s gas tax is lower than average at 24 cents per gallon.
+And if you are planning on relocating to Wyoming and will be purchasing a home with a mortgage, check out our Wyoming mortgage guide for details on rates and getting a mortgage in the Cowboy State.

 Whether you’re a doctor, a rancher, a teacher or a carpenter, in Wyoming you won’t pay any state income tax.
 That’s right: Wyoming doesn’t tax personal income of any kind.
-This includes for capital gains and income from interest.
+This includes capital gains and income from interest.
+If you live in Wyoming, once you finish your federal tax return, you’re done with your taxes.

 Wyoming Sales Tax

-The state sales tax in Wyoming is 4%, the second-lowest rate of any state with a sales tax.
+The state sales tax in Wyoming is 4%, tied for the second lowest rate of any state with a sales tax.
 On top of that rate, counties in Wyoming collect local sales taxes of up to 2%.
 The table below shows the total state and county sales tax rates for every county in Wyoming.

 |County||State Rate||County Rate||Total Sales Tax|